overextended/ox_lib/README.md

 ```

-If you're not interested in this method of loading files, you are free to utilise the code per the [license terms](https://www.gnu.org/licenses/gpl-3.0.html).
+If you don't want to use this resource, but want to reuse code you are permitted to do so under the [license terms](https://www.gnu.org/licenses/gpl-3.0.html).
+Any resources distributed with this code is subject to the same license restrictions and must be made available under the same license ([more below](#license)).

 #### Currently implemented
 - [x] Server callbacks
 - [x] Table utilities
-- [x] OxMySQL wrapper
+- [x] OxMySQL wrapper (might scrap for oxmysql v2.0.0)
 - [x] Streaming exports
+- [x] Metatable packing/unpacking
+- [x] SetInterval

 #### To do
 - Think of more features